 The foundation of credible climate action

-In the complex world of carbon offsetting, regulatory certainty provides the foundation for credible climate action.
-While voluntary markets offer flexibility and innovation, regulatory frameworks like the EU Emissions Trading System (EU ETS) deliver the transparency, accountability, and enforceability that ensure real climate impact.
+In the complex world of carbon offsetting, regulatory certainty provides a foundation for credible climate action.
+While voluntary markets offer flexibility and innovation, regulatory frameworks like the EU Emissions Trading System (EU ETS) can provide stronger audit trails, accountability, and enforceability.

-The EU ETS, as the world's largest carbon market, demonstrates how regulatory frameworks can create this certainty.
-Every emission allowance is tracked, verified, and enforced through a comprehensive system of penalties and oversight.
+The EU ETS, as one of the largest regulated carbon markets, demonstrates how regulatory frameworks can create this certainty.
+Allowances are managed through registry infrastructure and backed by oversight and penalties for non-compliance.

 Regulatory backing transforms carbon offsets from voluntary commitments into legal obligations with real consequences for non-compliance.